 At the ecological level, networks are crucial in epidemiological studies as they enable to model contacts (existence, frequency, time evolution) between individuals potentially involved in a pathogenicity.
 Studying these networks allows to better understand the routes of possible transmission, but also to identify the main agents involved.
 However, network models remain under-utilised in ecology, especially for wildlife studies.

-Bridging the gap between the molecular and ecological levels with the objective of better understanding and controlling infections, would then imply to model a network of (metabolic, genetic, etc.) networks, a problem that remains fully open and that we hope to be able to touch during the EMOTIONS 2014 colloquium.
+Bridging the gap between the molecular and ecological levels with the objective of better understanding and controlling infections, would then imply to model a network of (metabolic, genetic, etc.) networks, a problem that remains fully open and that we hope to be able to address during the EMOTIONS 2014 colloquium.